georgringer/news/Documentation/NewsVersatileNewsSystem/UsersManual/AboutNewsCategoryRecords/Index.rst

          Keywords

    :Description:
-         Set keywords of this news record, seperated with a comma (',')
+         Set keywords of this news record, separated with a comma (',')

  - :Field: